VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 #### 23. Explain what Jagged Array is?
 It is an array whose elements themselves are arrays and may be of different dimensions and sizes.

+#### 24. What is an Algorithm?
+An algorithm is a step by step method of solving a problem or manipulating data.
+It defines a set of instructions to be executed in a certain order to get the desired output.

+#### 25. What is an asymptotic analysis of an algorithm?
+Asymptotic analysis is the technique of determining an algorithm's running time in mathematical units to determine the program's limits, also known as "run-time performance."
+The purpose is to identify the best case, worst case, and average-case times for completing a particular activity.

+#### 26. What are asymptotic notations?
+Asymptotic Notation represents an algorithm's running time - how long an algorithm takes with a given input, n.
+Big O, big Theta, and big Omega are the three distinct notations.
+When the running time is the same in all circumstances, big-Theta is used, big-O for the worst-case running time, and big-Omega for the best case running time.

+#### 27. What are basic operations on Arrays?
+* **Traversing** - looping through each element in the array and processing each element one at a time.<br>
+* **Insertion** - the process of adding new elements into an existing array.
+This can be done by providing an index for where the insertion should occur and then shifting other elements in the array to make space for the insertion.<br>
+* **Deletion** - the opposite of insertion and involves removing elements from an existing array.
+After deleting an element, all other elements in the array must be shifted to fill any gaps left from deletion.
+* **Searching** - process of identifying an element from within an array by comparing it to your desired value until you find a match.
+* **Sorting** - process of arranging elements of an array in either ascending or descending order.

+#### 28. What are the basic types of searching?
+Describe their worst case asymptotic behaviour.
+* **Linear Search** - compares each element one after another until a match is found, or all elements have been searched.
+It has O(n) time complexity, because in worst case the searched element is the last one, or there is no such elements and you go through whole array.
+* **Binary Search** - can be done in sorted arrays by comparing the middle element with the target and if they are not equal, the half where the target cannot lie is elemenated.
+The time complexity is O(log2(N)), because with each step you divide the number of elements N by 2, like N/2, N/4, N/8... until you reach 1.
+So N/2^k = 1 and thus k = log2(N).

 ### Interview questions for C++.
 ### Interview questions for Python.